Curved-CoW/eth-bogota-curved-cow/README.md

 > !
 The order factory contract is deployed on gorli & mainnet, but should probably not be used for production purposes

+A signed curved order can then be shared with solvers on CoW for execution.